 ελπίδα (el-pee-da) / hope

-Elpida comes from the ancient Greek ἐλπίς (elpis), which, in Greek mythology, was the personification of hope, often depicted as a young woman.
-Nowadays, Elpida, just like Hope, is a common name for women.
+Elpida comes from the ancient Greek word ἐλπίς (elpis) – the personification and spirit of hope in Greek mythology, often depicted as a young woman carrying flowers or a cornucopia.
+Today, Elpida is a popular name for women.

 χαρμολύπη (char-mo-lee-pee) / joyful mourning, sweet sorrow

-Charmolipi is actually a compound word.
-Composed of the word joy and sorrow or sadness, it is one of the tough Greek words that cannot be translated literally, but it conveys the idea of having mixed feelings about something.
+Charmolipi is a compound word composed of the Greek terms for joy and sorrow, or sadness.
+It’s difficult to translate, but it conveys the idea of bittersweetness and having mixed feelings about something.

 υγεία (ee-yee-a) / health

 Ygeia is connected to Hygieia or Hygeia, the goddess of good health, cleanliness and sanitation; the term ‘hygiene’ is derived from it.
 Before it became a colloquial greeting, the Modern Greek phrase ‘Geia sou or Geia sas’ – which means ‘your health’ – was used to wish someone well.

 ψυχή (psee-hee) / soul